 - Inability to manage data and user growth

-- Hard to deploy and maintain
+- Costly to maintain

 In this post, I will provide some resources on how Oracle Autonomous Database and Data Warehouse aim at easing these challenges and increase the speed at which you can innovate and the value you can get from your data.